lbaierreinio/macmul/README.md

 # MACMul
-MACMul is an integrity protection system that uses Apache TVM & CMAC-AES to detect tampered weights in neural networks.
+MACMul is an integrity protection system that uses Apache TVM & AES-CMAC to detect tampered weights in neural networks.

 ## Requirements:
 - Conda